100 Tears

-100 Tears is a 2007 American independent black comedy slasher film directed by Marcus Koch and produced by Joe Davison.
+100 Tears is a 2007 American independent black comedy slasher film directed by Marcus Koch and written and co-produced by Joe Davison.
 It follows the story of a circus clown going on a murderous rampage after being wrongfully accused of rape.
-The film stars Georgia Chris, Joe Davison (who also produced the film), Jack Amos, and Raine Brown, and was distributed by Anthum Pictures in 2007.
+The film stars Georgia Chris, Joe Davison (who also produced the film), Jack Amos, and Raine Brown, and was distributed by Anthem Pictures in 2007.
 The film was generally well received by independent horror film critics and has since garnered a cult following.